dottipr/PAGEpy/README.md

 ![example_features_frequencies_plot.png](example_images/example_features_frequencies_plot.png)
 - plot_sorted_frequencies will show the proportional representation of features in the first and latest generations.

-The output of the PSO will return the best performing feature set as well as its assocaited score.
-Additionally, the best performing feature set will be written within the local directory as such: `pso_genes_result.pkl`.
+The output of the PSO will return the best-performing feature set as well as its associated score.
+Additionally, the best-performing feature set will be written within the local directory as such: `pso_genes_result.pkl`.

-Subsequently, you can use the optimized feature set to then retrain the model and potentially produce an improved score with regards to the Test set AUC value as such:
+Subsequently, you can use the optimized feature set to then train a new model and potentially produce an improved score with regards to the Test set AUC value as such:

 ```python
 with open('pso_genes_result.pkl', 'wb') as f: